-The second IEEE Milestone Dedication held at the Computer History Museum in Mountain View, CA started with the unveiling of an IEEE Milestone plaque for Moore’s Law by IEEE 2017 President Karen Bartleson and followed with a discussion titled “Tomorrow’s Computers: More Moore?”.
+The second IEEE Milestone Dedication held at the Computer History Museum in Mountain View, CA started with the unveiling of an IEEE Milestone plaque for Moore’s Law by IEEE 2017 President Karen Bartleson outside the Shockley Labs site at Silicon Module Sculpture and Fountain, by the corner of San Antonio Rd and California Ave.

 Leaders from Santa Clara Valley Section with President Jim Jefferies and other IEEE leaders at the 391 marking the address of the birthplace of Silicon Valley.